Showing posts with label Yards. Show all posts

 Nutritional Value: assorted vitamins, minerals

-Dangers: high concentrations of toxic alkaloids (solanine and others) found in green berries and smaller amounts in leaves.
-Cooking leaves reduces toxins to safe levels.
+Dangers: small amounts of toxic alkaloid solanine can be found in green berries and even smaller amounts in leaves.

 Black nightshade (Solanum ptychanthum) bush.